TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 8/Romans 8.8.md

 ---

-and they that are in the flesh cannot please God.
+Those who are in the flesh can't please God.